-Our solution doesn’t require any building and it’s both movable and expandable.
+Our mobile slaughterhouse doesn’t require any building and it’s both movable and expandable.
 It’s applicable for a wide range of animal types and can process a broad variety of output product.

 We cover all your needs, including training, safety and personal equipment, ingredients, development of your specific products, supervision, spare parts…..and more

-Our solution is the fasttrack from decision to operation.
+Our mobile butchery containers is the fasttrack from decision to operation.
 It gives the shortest time of implementation.
-The day after arrival its ready for full operation.
+The day after arrival the slaughterhouse is ready for full operation.

 Better food hygiene and more value adding in focus in South Africa.